Farmington River: Dams and power generation

-The west branch of the river includes two hydroelectric dams in West Hartland and Colebrook, run by the Metropolitan District Commission of Connecticut.
+The west branch of the river includes hydroelectric dams in West Hartland and Colebrook, run by the Metropolitan District Commission of Connecticut.

 The largest dam on the east branch is the Saville Dam, which impounds the Barkhamsted Reservoir.

 The Rainbow Dam, a 68 ft dam with a hydroelectric generator and a fish ladder, dams the river at Windsor, a few miles before the river flows into the Connecticut River.

 A number of other dams have been built on the river since European settlement, usually to power mills and other industry.
 A few, such as in Collinsville, are still mostly intact.
 The Collinsville Renewable Energy Promotion Act (H.R.
 316;113th Congress) would instruct the Federal Energy Regulatory Commission to issue licenses to the town of Canton, Connecticut, to restart two small power dams along the river.
 The bill passed the United States House of Representatives on February 12, 2013, but has not yet become law.

 Water released from or flowing over the Otis Reservoir dam enters the Farmington River just north of Reservoir Road in Otis, Massachusetts.
 Significant quantities of water are released during the fall in order to drop the reservoir water level for the winter.